ianwild/qsl/doc/less-quick-start.md

 your `arduino-mk` installation.
 (See your `arduino-mk` documentation for `BOARD_TAG`, `MONITOR_PORT`, and other variables you might need.)

-Once you're happy with `arduino.mak`, type `make arduino`.
+Once you're happy with `arduino.mak`, type `make simple arduino`.
 This will create an `arduino` sub-directory, link all the source files, then do a build.
 If that works, ...

 Uploading and Testing the Arduino Version